clojang/clojang/README.md

 Quick links for the other docs:

 * Clojang User Guides:
-  * [Low-level API](http://oubiwann.github.io/clojang/current/10-low-level.html) - A translation of the *JInterface User's Guide* (Erlang documantaion) from Java into Clojure
+  * [jiface](http://clojang.github.io/jiface/current/) - A translation of the *JInterface User's Guide* (Erlang documantaion) from Java into Clojure; this is refered to as the Clojang low-level API.
-  * [Mid-level API](http://oubiwann.github.io/clojang/current/20-mid-level.html) - An adaptation of the *Low-level API User's Guide* for even more idiomatic Clojure use
+  * [Clojang](http://clojang.github.io/clojang/current/20-mid-level.html) - An adaptation of the *Low-level API User's Guide* for even more idiomatic Clojure use
-* [JInterface User's Guide](http://oubiwann.github.io/clojang/current/erlang/jinterface_users_guide.html) - The JInterface documentation provided in Erlang distributions
+* [JInterface User's Guide](http://oubiwann.github.io/clojang/current/erlang/jinterface_users_guide.html) - The JInterface (Java support for Erlang Ports) documentation provided in Erlang distributions
 * [Jinterface Javadocs](http://oubiwann.github.io/clojang/current/erlang/java) - Javadoc-generated API documentation built from the JInterface source code